top of page

 At the Neurodiversity Center of Katy, we offer therapy for women who feel emotionally exhausted, overwhelmed, or stuck.
 Our therapists take time to truly listen—without judgment or pressure to “fix” everything at once.

-Therapy can help women:
+Women's therapy can help women:

 Getting started doesn’t mean committing to huge changes.
 It simply means choosing support.